niklaushirt/ibm-aiops-deployer/README.md

 You can get the entitlement key (registry pull token) from [https://myibm.ibm.com/products-services/containerlibrary](https://myibm.ibm.com/products-services/containerlibrary).

 This allows the images to be pulled from the IBM Container Registry.

+### 1.1.3 Get your WatsonX credentials if you need AI in Concert platform

+You can get the credentials from [https://www.ibm.com/docs/en/concert-platform?topic=guide-configuring-watsonxai-concert-platform](https://www.ibm.com/docs/en/concert-platform?topic=guide-configuring-watsonxai-concert-platform).

+### 1.1.4 Get your Bob credentials if you need AI in Concert platform

+You can get the credentials from [https://bob.ibm.com/admin/apikeys](https://bob.ibm.com/admin/apikeys).

 <div style="page-break-after: always;"></div>